-(a to e): The Central Government and Reserve Bank of India(RBI) have put in place adequate systems for redressal of public grievances relating to banks.
+(c) & (d): The Central Government and Reserve Bank of India (RBI) have put in place adequate systems for prompt redressal of complaints / public grievances in Public Sector Banks (PSBs).
 One of the key priorities of the Government is the protection of interest of customers and provisions of improved quality of customer services in Banks.
-Instructions / guidelines have been issued to PSBs from time to time to ensure prompt and effective redressal of public grievances and strengthening of grievance redressal machinery.
+Instructions / guidelines have been issued to PSBs from time to time to ensure prompt and effective redressal of public grievances and strengthening of internal grievance redressal mechanism.
+The Grievance Redressal Mechanism was reviewed in quarterly meeting with Public Sector Banks (PSBs) held on 12.06.2015 by Hon'ble Finance Minister and instructions were issued on 13.07.2015 for compliance.
 To bring customer centricity in the provision of banking services, the RBI has also issued guidelines for customer protection, improved customer care and expeditious disposal of grievances.